How to Check if a Car Has Finance Owing?

 What are the different types of car finance?

 There isn't a one-size-fits-all approach to car finance, which is great news for consumers.
-You have plenty of choices when it comes to financing your next vehicle, but the three primary options include:
+You have plenty of choices when it comes to financing your next vehicle, but the three primary options include the following:

 Hire purchase (HP)

-Think of HP as the closest you can get to a mortgage when buying a car.
+Think of hire purchase car finance as the closest you can get to a mortgage when buying a car.
 You usually pay a deposit upfront and continue to make payments throughout the contract length.
 At the end of the agreement, you own the car outright.

 Personal contract purchase (PCP)

-With PCP, you pay a small deposit on the car and borrow the rest, paying it off over the agreed terms.
+With PCP car finance, you pay a small deposit on the car and borrow the rest, paying it off over the agreed terms.
 Then, at the end of the agreement, you have the option to make a balloon payment.
-This is the final amount of finance owed on the vehicle.
+The optional balloon payment is the final amount of finance owed on the vehicle.
 However, there's no obligation to pay, and you can simply hand back the keys.
-Because of the balloon payment option, PCP usually has lower monthly payments than HP.
+With the balloon payment option, PCP agreements usually have lower monthly payments than HP financing.

-Most people who buy second-hand cars do so with a loan, either from the bank or a specialist lender, like Carmoola.
+Most people who buy second-hand cars do so with a loan, either from the bank or a specialist lender.
 With a loan, you borrow the full amount and own the car outright while making payments each month to the lender until the loan is settled.

 What happens if a car has finance owing on it?